 More than ever before, the official opening of Cheese this year will also be a party.
 A moment to celebrate the city of Bra and one of its most important events, that every two years brings together thousands of visitors, […]

+The State of Raw Milk is the most important international gathering on raw-milk cheese.
 Twenty years ago, Cheese started with raw milk.
-It makes more sense than ever to return to this theme today, inviting producers, experts, journalists and whoever is interested in the topic to take part in a journey that will ideally […]
+It makes more sense than ever to return to this theme today, inviting producers, experts, journalists and whoever […]

 In the United States the producers of raw milk cheese constitute a real movement with a history going back over ten years.
 This history, and the situation of the movement today are the themes of this conference, in which we’ll […]

 The earthquake and the exceptional snow last year brought herders and small-scale producers to their knees.
 Many small towns will never recover, because the cost of reconstructing them is too high, many producers have been waiting for help for over […]

 Nitrites and nitrates are found in the vast majority of industrial meat products – sausages, cured meats, canned meats – but also in dairy products.
 They preserve foodstuffs from microbial contamination, but they are also used to change their consistency […]